MicrosoftDocs/win32/desktop-src/Intl/updatecalendardayofweek.md

-﻿---
+---
-Description: 'Deprecated.
-Gets the day of the week that corresponds to a specified day and populates the DayOfWeek member in the specified CALDATETIME structure with that value.' ms.assetid: 'b9ae250a-73bb-4ec2-bb0d-e1f8b25c173c'
+Description: Deprecated.
+Gets the day of the week that corresponds to a specified day and populates the DayOfWeek member in the specified CALDATETIME structure with that value. ms.assetid: b9ae250a-73bb-4ec2-bb0d-e1f8b25c173c
 title: UpdateCalendarDayOfWeek function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # UpdateCalendarDayOfWeek function